Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/solver_interface.rst

 Any variable of the model that is excluded from the lists of first-stage and second-stage variables is automatically considered to be a state variable.
+PyROS assumes that the state variables are :ref:`uniquely defined by the equality constraints <pyros_unique_state_vars>`.

 .. _pyros_uncertain_params: